Book Now

 • Sweet things like chocolate bars and bar bills

-• Hot shower, internet, telephone, and laundry
+• Internet, telephone, and laundry

 • Tips for the guide and staff